 - Hire & Reward (taxi vans).

-Insuring a modified van is the same as insuring any vehicle on UK roads.
+Legal requirements for van insurance (whether modified or not) are the same as for cars on UK roads.
 Third Party is the level of cover required by law and will only cover damage caused by you to others.
 Third party fire and theft covers others and your own van should it be stolen or catch fire.
 Comprehensive insurance covers accidental damage caused by you to others or your own van.

 It’s also a good idea to check if the countries you’ll be driving in require you to carry a green card.
-It’s usually quite straight forward to request these form your insurer, however the rules are changing on European travel for UK citizens from January 2021 so check the documentation you require carefully and remember to carry it with you.
+It’s usually quite straightforward to request these from your insurer.

 If you are carrying valuable equipment or your van has been modified for specific use, breaking down can have added complications.
 If you’re taking out breakdown cover it’s worth including a replacement vehicle with similar modifications, so that business or your vacation can continue uninterrupted.